Patient Data Privacy Statement

 - Ensure health records are accurate & complete and compliant with relevant Data Protection Regulation and NHS Records Management Code of Practice.

-Our Patient Liaison Managers may contact patients / their next of kin for the purpose follow-up and support.
-Follow-up information may be entered into the existing secure patient care record.
+We may contact patients / their next of kin for the purpose of gaining feedback, follow-up and support.
+Clinical follow-up information may be entered into the existing secure patient care record.
+Feedback provided will be redacted and saved separately on a secure database.
+Safely recording feedback allows us to continually review and improve the quality of our service.

-Patients / their next of kin will not be contacted for promotion or marketing purposes.
+Patients / their next of kin will never be contacted for promotion or marketing purposes, unless they explicitly consent following contact.

 The Patient Liaison Managers may contact bereaved families by letter to offer condolences and to provide an opportunity for dialogue between the family and the PLMs.